No one wants to believe they’d fall victim to phishing attacks. However, phishing attacks are on the rise and are more sophisticated than ever.

 The presence of SSL doesn’t tell you anything about site legitimacy, the SSL/TLS certificates are to encrypt the connection between the browser and the server which avoids intrusion from hackers.

-In order to find, is this website safe , we need to figure it out if the URL received from an unknown source and we would recommend cross-checking the URL before clicking on it.
+In order to find, out if this website is safe, we need to figure out if the URL was received from an unknown source and we would recommend cross-checking the URL before clicking on it.

 9. Watch out for intimidation tactics